Principles

 I genuinely believe that the trend of very specific roles we've been seeing over the past few years is slowly falling through the cracks.
 It makes the inherently fluid and multi-disciplinary process of building products waterfall-ish, which inhibits creative discussion, creates overwhelming dependencies, and reinforces not helpful authority hierarchies.

 As with anything, there's nuance.
-It's somewhat bad, and impractical, to answer multiple different topics with the same level of confidence.
-So, within a certain field, generalism thrives, a lot ⎯ be it in product development as a whole (software, design, product), music (multi-instrumentalist musicians), etc.
+It's somewhat bad and impractical to answer multiple different topics with the same level of confidence.
+So, within a certain field, generalism thrives a lot-be it in product development as a whole (software, design, product), music (multi-instrumentalist musicians), etc.

 Seek self-sufficiency

-• It helps expand our generalism, a positive thing, as argued above
+• It helps expand our generalism, a positive thing, as argued above.

-• It reduces depencencies
+• It reduces depencencies.

-Generally, seeking self-sufficiency is a tool to grow personally, to better empathize, and more frequently recognize how others enable us to live and do the things we want to do.
+Thus, seeking self-sufficiency is a tool to grow personally, to better empathize, and more frequently recognize how others enable us to live and do the things we want to do.

 Be the conductor